Buxton Road BESS

 Q3 2024

-Application to Bromsgrove District Council for full planning consent for a Battery Energy Storage System
+Application to High Peak Borough Council for full planning consent for a Battery Energy Storage System

 Planning Decision